IPVanish Review

 So far, so good — pretty standard virtual private network qualities.
 You can filter the servers based on their country or their current latency, quickly picking out the fastest.
 You can also have the app automatically connect to the best IPVanish server in a location.

 Before you get started with a VPN service, you need to ensure it has an app for the devices you plan to protect.
-IPVanish has desktop apps for macOS, Windows and Linux, mobile apps for iOS and Android, a browser extension for Google Chrome and an app for Amazon Fire TV.
+IPVanish has desktop apps for macOS, Windows and Linux, mobile apps for iOS and Android, a Chromebook app, and an app for Amazon Fire TV.
+Apple TV and Android TVs are also supported.

 While you can’t install it directly on other smart TVs or game consoles, you can install it on certain compatible routers and manage it from a control panel on your computer or phone.
 When you set up a VPN on your router, it protects every device that connects through your home WiFi network.